openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

      - object modified time.
 Example: "2021-02-23T11:01:08.164127Z".
    * - ``external_id``
      - string
-     - An identifier for the object in EMSI system.
+     - An identifier for the skill in the source system.
 Example: "KS122LN6CLX3P61KWSP2".
    * - ``info_url``
      - string
-     - URL to get more details for skill from EMSI.
+     - URL to get more details for skill from the source.
    * - ``type_id``
      - string
      - Skill type id, Example: "ST1"